 Sonia Marie Olivas is an experienced music teacher.
-During the 15 plus years of teaching harp, piano, flute, and hand bells classes in Orange County, she has developed a teaching style that is custom made for each student.
-Online Music Classes available via Zoom.
-This is great for those that are unable to attend the music class due to vacation or relocation.
+During the 15 plus years of teaching harp, piano, flute, and music bells classes in Orange County, she has developed a teaching style that is custom made for each student.
+Online Music Classes are also available via Zoom. .
 Learn how to play a musical instrument in your home, library, church, senior center, school or hospital.

 “All is going very well.
 Sonia is professional and has a nice way about her… she has just the right level of seriousness for my daughter, Anastasia.
 I am seeing a lot of progress!
 Overall, I am very impressed and happy with the (music) lessons as well as the results.” – Kathy Lukianov

 “ Truman’s (music) lessons are a positive experience and we look forward to each lesson…”- Gaylin Allbaugh

 ” She (Sonia) is a dedicated teacher and excellent at what she does.
 Caroline loves her…thanks so much !”- Carol Colvin

 Music Teacher Bio: Sonia Marie Olivas has graduated from California State University of Northridge with B.A. degree in Music an emphasis on Early Childhood Education and World Music.
 She has studied under the expert tutelage of such talents as Maria Casale (Juilliard School of Music), Susan Allen (California Arts Institute), Alfredo Rolando Ortiz (internationally acclaimed Paraguayan Harpist), Stella Castelluci (renown pop & jazz harpist), and Christina Tourin (International Harp Therapy Director).